How A Baby Caused A Revolutionary Change In Pakistan

 "I was so embarrassed and uncomfortable that I picked up my baby and left," she says.
 "I could expect this from male members, but I was so disappointed when I saw no female member stood up for me.
 They should have understood a mother's situation and boycotted the session."
 The breakdown in the assembly is 54 men and 11 women.

 Sheran says that even if she broke a rule, there are lots of parliamentary rules that male members break.
-Eating and drinking in the assembly is prohibited, she says, "but it's normal that members are eating chocolate, chewing gum and drinking water."
+Eating and drinking in the assembly are prohibited, she says, "but it's normal that members are eating chocolate, chewing gum and drinking water."

 She asks: "So rules can be broken if you are a man?"